Spithurst Road, Barcombe, East Sussex, BN8 5EB, UK. Tel: 01273 400606

 Excellent plants: which are best for honey bees?

-Jen has an extensive library of bee and beekeeping books which you are welcome to browse through during breaks.
+Jen has an extensive library of bee and beekeeping books which you are welcome to browse through.

 There will be a hive of bees to watch and enjoy as a backdrop to the course, although please note that this will not be an occasion to see how it operates inside.